dmlc/gluon-cv/scripts/instance/mask_rcnn/benchmark/README.md

 sudo apt-get install -y numactl
 ```

-## Operating System
-We recommend to use AWS Deep Learning AMI as it provides all the infrastructure and tools to
-accelerate deep learning in the cloud, at any scale.
-For our testing,
-we used `Deep Learning AMI (Ubuntu 18.04) Version 27.0`.
-Please find more information about DLAMI [here](https://docs.aws.amazon.com/dlami/latest/devguide/options.html)

 ## Download MSCOCO-2017 dataset
 Download the dataset on all nodes locally using below command: